AWS Certification – Analytics Services – Cheat Sheet

 EMR Security Encryption

-• EMR enables use of security configuration
+• EMR enables the use of security configuration

-• which helps to encrypt data at-rest, data in-transit, or both
+• which helps to encrypt data at rest, data in transit, or both

 • can be used to specify settings for S3 encryption with EMR file system (EMRFS), local disk encryption, and in-transit encryption